 - Give him time.
 No matter what stage of writing your child is at, always give him the time he needs to develop the skill in his own way.

 Like everything else in this series, this post only briefly touches on the art of writing.
-Depending on your child’s needs and developmental level, the recommendations would differ greatly.
-If you’d like to target your child’s needs, let’s do that in a one-to-one call.
+Depending on the child’s needs and developmental level, the recommendations would differ greatly.
+If you’d like personalized strategies, let’s do that in a one-to-one call.